 Student Social Entrepreneurs

-Wharton Entrepreneurship is a leader in supporting entrepreneurial social impact by attracting and supporting student entrepreneurs who aim to use their venture’s success to solve social problems.
-Recently, students participating in Wharton Entrepreneurship’s co-curricular programs have explored ventures that address a broad range of social issues including: pure drinking water, solar energy, access to eyewear, micro-finance, non-profit fundraising, community development, food security, energy conservation, youth education, women’s livelihood initiatives, and teenage girls literacy.
+Penn Wharton Entrepreneurship is a leader in supporting entrepreneurial social impact by attracting and supporting student entrepreneurs who aim to use their venture’s success to solve social problems.
+Recently, students participating in Penn Wharton Entrepreneurship’s co-curricular programs have explored ventures that address a broad range of social issues including: pure drinking water, solar energy, access to eyewear, micro-finance, non-profit fundraising, community development, food security, energy conservation, youth education, women’s livelihood initiatives, and teenage girls literacy.